-Much of the Commissioner’s work on climate change has been focused on one of its most certain consequences: the rising level of the sea.
+Much of the Commissioner Wright's work on climate change was been focused on one of its most certain consequences: the rising level of the sea.
 As the world warms, ice sheets melt and sea water expands, causing the sea level to rise.

 Nowhere in our island nation is far from the sea, and most of us live within a few kilometres of the coast.
 With rising seas, tides, waves and storm surges will reach further inland than before, resulting in more frequent and extensive flooding.
 Along some coasts, erosion will increase and shorelines will recede.
 In some areas, the water table will rise.